19 May 2021, 2-4pm, register here.

+Citizen audits are just one example of how we can take power to our own hands.
 Across the UK as across the world, residents are becoming increasingly engaged with processes that are enhancing democracy and returning power to the people.
-Exposing spending decisions made behind closed doors could become a thing of the past when residents get to shape council spending from early on.

 Participatory Budgeting is about local people making decisions directly over how local public budgets are spent.
 It can empower citizens, build trust in democracy and drive innovation in public services.
 It is being practiced all over the world, from Brazil to Scotland and Spain to Northern Ireland.